In Portum Philosophiae Confugere

 Woulfe is interesting in that he relates different origins of Carey to specific areas in Ireland.
 O Ciardha: Kildare, Westmeath, Meath, Clare, East Limerick, North East Cork, South West Tipperary, West Galway.
 Mac Fhiachra: some parts of Galway.
 Carrún (Carew): Munster (this Norman name is, however, misleading for Cos Tipperary and Waterford where it is often preceded by Gaelic forenames in 17th century records; Norman families would not have used native forenames in this period.
 This would also apply to MacLysaght's quotation, above.
 The subject of Carew is discussed on page 2). Ó Carráin, Ó Corráin: some parts of Munster. Ó Ciaráin, Ó Cearáin, Ó Cioráin: South Mayo, West Mayo. Ó Céirín: some parts of Ireland. Ó Ciarmhacháin: West Cork.

-Cary is also a Devonshire name introduced by two main planter families into Ireland: 1) north east Donegal (17th c.); and 2) near Fermoy (mid 17th c.) a branch of which went to north Waterford, near Clonmel (18th c.)
+Cary is also a Devonshire name introduced by two main planter families into Ireland: 1) at Redcastle, north east Donegal (17th c.); and 2) at 'Careysville' near Fermoy (mid 17th c.) a branch of which bought Glenabbey, north Waterford, near Clonmel (18th c.)
 The male lines are extinct.